-This is one of those activities that my boys were drawn to right away!
+My boys were drawn to this beginning sound activity right away!
 We have already done a few stone matching games, so they understood the point of the activity without any explanation.
 They just dove right in to the invitation to learn!

 If you are curious how to make the beginning sound stones, I give all the instructions in Four Ways to Use Story Stones in the Classroom.
 You will not regret making a set!
 You can use them in so many ways and my kids have even made up a few games of their own:)